 Southern Jewish Streaming Seder: Join the Goldring/Woldenberg Institute of Southern Jewish Life for a free streaming seder celebration on Facebook Live.
 The event will begin at 6:30 pm Central and be available on-demand thereafter.
 Join here.

-92nd Street Y: The venerable Manhattan cultural institution is offering a free seder on Zoom for the second night of Passover, Sunday March 28 at 7:00 PM Eastern.
+92nd Street Y: The venerable Manhattan cultural institution is offering a free seder on Zoom for the second night of Passover, Sunday March 28 at 7:00 pm Eastern.
 More information and registration here.
-The Y is also offering a family seder that morning at 9:00 AM Eastern.

 Isaac M. Wise Temple: This Cincinnati synagogue will host a seder aimed at young families on Sunday March 28 at 5:30 PM Eastern.
 Register here.